ygda-org/programming-guide/sections/section-5.md

 The `on_body_entered(body: Node2D) -> void` function will be called whenever any body enters the death zone.
 However, we don't know for sure if this body is a player.
 If later on we add more bodies to our game, how will we differentiate between the player and other bodies?
 We can do this with groups.

-> A body in godot is a physical object that interacts with the physics engine, like the `CharacterBody2D` on your player.
-Areas are zones in your game used for non-physcal interactions, like a player entering a zone that triggers their death.
+> A body in Godot is a physical object that interacts with the physics engine, like the `CharacterBody2D` on your player.
+Areas are zones in your game used for non-physical interactions, like a player entering a zone that triggers their death.

 1) Go into the player scene and, where the inspector is, go into the "Node" tab.
 Then, navigate to the "Groups" area.